David Mullich: Career

-Mullich's work in video games began at the birth of the video game industry in 1978 when his COBOL professor at California State University, Northridge hired him to work as a clerk and programmer at Rainbow Computing, one of the first computer stores to open in the Los Angeles area.
+Mullich's began working in video game industry in 1978 when his COBOL professor at California State University, Northridge hired him to work as a clerk and programmer at Rainbow Computing, an early computer store in the Los Angeles area.
 Sherwin Steffin, who was a frequent customer at the store, recruited Mullich to develop games for his new start-up game publishing company, Edu-Ware Services.
-Upon graduating in 1980 with a degree in computer science, Mullich joined Edu-Ware as a full-time employee, and as his first assignment created the ground-breaking adventure game The Prisoner.
+Upon graduating in 1980 with a degree in computer science, Mullich joined Edu-Ware as a full-time employee, and as his first assignment created the adventure game The Prisoner.

-Mullich went on to design most of Edu-Ware's innovative line of adventure games and role-playing video games, and programmed the company's EWS3 graphics engine as well as many of its educational programs.
-As the company grew, he was promoted to Vice President of Software Development and managed other programmers coding both entertainment and educational products designed by him and other members of the design staff.
-After five years, Mullich and several other key Edu-Ware employees left to form their own company, Electric Transit, which specialized in first-person 3D games and became Electronic Arts' first affiliated label publisher.
+Mullich designed most of Edu-Ware's adventure games and role-playing video games, and programmed the company's EWS3 graphics engine and many of its educational programs.
+Edu-Ware's Space game series were accused of violating the copyrights of Game Designers' Workshop's tabletop game Traveller.
+Mullich redesigned the games and started a new series called Empire.
+Windfall: The Oil Crisis Game was an early simulation video game.
+He eventually left Edu-Ware for Electric Transit.

 In 1987, Mullich joined Walt Disney Computer Software, where he produced video games based upon Disney characters, films, and television shows with external developers and licensees.
-Four years later he joined developer Interactive Support Group to create driving and action games for fifth-generation console systems CD-I and 3DO.
-Mullich next went on to become development director at game publisher Cyberdreams, where he produced award-winning games in collaboration with notables such as science fiction author Harlan Ellison, fantasy artist H.R.
-Giger and horror director Wes Craven.
+He left due to internal politics from upper management.
+In 1991, he joined developer Interactive Support Group to create driving and action games for fifth-generation console systems CD-i and 3DO.
+Mullich next became development director at game publisher Cyberdreams, where he became involved with I Have No Mouth, and I Must Scream as soon as he heard about its development.